More than just regeneration.

 Glutamine provided by nature.

 Some glutamine products are extracted from low-grade sources like human hair or duck feathers.
 But your body deserves supplements of the highest quality to ensure maximised performance.
 That's why our L-glutamine is naturally fermented.
-We place great value on raw materials of plant origin and use seasonal corn, peas or sugar cane to produce our L-glutamine.
+We place great value on raw materials of plant origin and use fermented corn to produce our L-glutamine.
 Using 100% vegan processes we create high-quality amino acids with excellent bioavailability.

 Our L-glutamine.
 In a class of its own.